comunica/Article-SSWS2020-AMF/content/conclusions.md

 However, the are a few outliers where our new algorithms perform _worse_ than the triple-based algorithm.
 This is because AMFs are sometimes very large, which has a significant impact on query execution times when they have to be downloaded from the server.
-In the future, heuristical approaches that calculate the potential effectiveness of the BGP-based algorithm can be investigated to solve this problem.
+Our results have shown that a heuristic that can decide whether or not to use the BGP-based algorithm can solve this problem, but further research is needed to come up with a more general heuristic that works in a variety of cases.

 #### BGP-based Algorithms Postpone Time to First Results